-Step 4.
-Advanced Prices

-Advanced prices temper the immediate impact of sudden commodity price crashes or rallies on producer milk checks.
-When market prices rally, announced prices will be higher than advanced prices, and the PPD will be lower, and vice versa.
-From (27), the PPD impact from the increase in the announced butterfat price, holding other announced milk component prices and all advanced prices constant, is:
+Step 4: Advanced Prices.
+Advanced prices temper the immediate effect of sudden commodity price crashes or rallies on producer milk checks.
+When market prices rally, announced prices are higher than advanced prices, and the PPD will be lower, and vice versa.
+From Equation [27], the PPD impact from the increase in the announced butterfat price, holding other announced milk component prices and all advanced prices constant, is

-$$\frac{\partial TPPD}{\partial p{BF}} = -U{BF,I} \times T{BF} \times W{M}$$ (36)
+$$\frac{\partial TPPD}{\partial p{BF}} = -U{BF,I} \times T{BF} \times W_M.$$ [36]

-To quantify the impact of advanced pricing, the Step 4 model uses the actual advanced dairy product and milk component prices, instead of keeping them equal to announced monthly prices.
-The relationship of the spread between announced, monthly average cheese price and advanced two-week average cheese price for the Southwest federal order is displayed in Figure 2.
+To quantify the effect of advanced pricing, the Step 4 model uses the actual advanced dairy product and milk component prices, instead of keeping them equal to announced monthly prices.

-While depressed or elevated announced prices may impact PPDs for many months, the impact of advanced pricing on PPD is short-term.
+Although depressed or elevated announced prices may affect PPD for many months, the impact of advanced pricing on PPD is short term.
 As soon as commodity prices stabilize at a higher, or lower level, the spread between announced and advances prices reverts to reflecting only seasonality in prices.

-Step 5.
-Class I Pricing Reform of 2018

-The base Class I skim milk price formula from (10) which included the higher of Class III or Class IV prices presented hedging challenges for Class I milk buyers (Newton, 2013).
-In an attempt to address this problem, the Agriculture Improvement Act of 2018 modified the "higher-of" formula to an "average-of" formula given in equation (9).
-To examine the impact of the Class I pricing reform on PPDs, compare the impacts of the pricing rules:
+Step 5: Class I Pricing Reform of 2018.
+The base class I skim milk price formula from Equation [10], which included the higher of class III or class IV prices presented hedging challenges for class I milk buyers (Newton and Thraen, 2013).
+In an attempt to address this problem, the Agriculture Improvement Act of 2018 modified the "higher-of" formula to an "average-of" formula given in Equation [9].
+To examine the impact of the class I pricing reform on PPDs, compare the effects of the pricing rules:

-$$p{S,I,A,2000-2018} - p{S,I,A} = \left(\max\left(p{III,S,A}, p{IV,S,A} \right) - \min\left(p{III,S,A}, p{IV,S,A} \right) - 1.48 \right) / 2$$ (37)
+$$p{S,I,A,2000-2018} - p{S,I,A} = \left[ \max\left( p{III,S,A}, p{IV,S,A} \right) - \min\left( p{III,S,A}, p{IV,S,A} \right) - 1.48 \right] / 2.$$ [37]

-When the spread between the higher and the lower of the two advanced skim milk pricing factors is lower than \$1.48, then the reformed formula increases the PPD.
-When the spread is larger than

-\$1.48, then the "higher-of" formula results in a higher base Class I skim milk price, and thus a higher PPD as well.

-To quantify the impact of Class I skim milk pricing reform, the Step 5 model uses the actual formula for base Class I skim milk price for all months since May 2019.
-Like all previous models, Step 5 model also restricts utilization rates to predicted rates based on trend and seasonal factors.
-The impact on the PPDs in the Northeast federal order are displayed in Figure 3.
-When advanced Class III and Class IV skim milk prices are identical, the PPD in Northeast is approximately \$0.20/cwt higher than would be under the previous Class I pricing regime.
-Due to extraordinarily large spreads between Class III and Class IV skim prices during the COVID-19 pandemic, the "average-of" formula resulted in PPDs that were considerably lower than they would have been under the previous price regime.
+When the spread between the higher and the lower of the 2 advanced skim milk pricing factors is lower than \$1.48, then the reformed formula increases the PPD.
+When the spread is larger than \$1.48, then the "higherof" formula results in a higher base class I skim milk price, and thus a higher PPD as well.
+To quantify the effect of class I skim milk pricing reform, the Step 5 model uses the actual formula for base class I skim milk price for all months since May 2019.
+As in all previous models, Step 5 model also restricts utilization rates to predicted rates based on trend and seasonal factors.

-Step 6.
-Depooling and Structural Changes

-As a final effect, the difference between predicted PPDs under Step 5 model, and the actual PPDs published by market administrators is due solely to depooling and structural changes in utilization rates.
-This framework does not allow us to separately identify those two factors, but based on monthly variation it is reasonable to assume that almost the entire residual is due to depooling.
+Step 6: Depooling and Structural Changes.
+As a final effect, the difference between predicted PPD under Step 5 model, and the actual PPD published by market administrators is assigned to depooling and structural changes in utilization rates.
+This framework does not allow us to separately identify those 2 factors, but based on monthly variation it is reasonable to assume that almost the entire residual is due to depooling.